samarsault/plainwhite-jekyll/README.md

 **Navigation**

-Navigation can be enabled by adding the following line to your `_config.yml`
+Navigation can be enabled by adding the following line to your `_config.yml` [Click Here](https://www.scaler.com/topics/nav-tag-in-html/) to know more about navigation tags.

 ```yaml
 plainwhite: